-You should view online video 1; that reviews basic information about measures of the data center such as mean, median, and mode; also measures of the spread of the data such as the standard deviation.
+You might want to view online video 1; that reviews basic information about measures of the data center such as mean, median, and mode; also measures of the spread of the data such as the standard deviation.
 Those notes are the middle part of this lecture.
-In class we will skip right to Lecture 2, where we apply these basic measures to learn about the ATUS dataset.
+In class we will skip right to Lecture 2, where we apply these basic measures to learn about the PUMS dataset.